-Recent Oscar history has been characterized by the #OscarsSoWhite movement, which called out the Academy for not nominating a single person of color in any acting category for two consecutive years, 2015 and 2016.
-2017 showed mild improvement, with seven actors of color nominated, matching the high from 2007.
+Recent Oscar history has been characterised by the #OscarsSoWhite movement, which called out the Academy for not nominating a single person of colour in any acting category for two consecutive years, 2015 and 2016.
+2017 showed mild improvement, with seven actors of colour nominated, matching the high from 2007.

-In 2015, people of color made up only 8% of total Academy membership.
+In 2015, people of colour made up only 8% of total Academy membership.
 That number has now jumped to 13%.
-Given that studies project that "minorities" will become the majority of the U.S. population by roughly 2043, that number, while a sign of progress, is still pretty low.
+Given that studies project that "minorities" will become the majority of the US population by roughly 2043, that number, while a sign of progress, is still pretty low.